-Performance Application Checklist for disks
+Performance application checklist for disks

-For example, the normal workload of an e-commerce website will be the transactions it serves during most days in a year.
-The peak workload of the website will be the transactions it serves during holiday season or special sale events.
-The peak workload is typically experienced for a limited period, but can require your application to scale two or more times its normal operation.
+For example, the normal workload of an e-commerce website is the transactions it serves during most days in a year.
+The peak workload of the website is the transactions it serves during holiday seasons or special sale events.
+The peak workload is typically experienced for a limited period but can require your application to scale two or more times its normal operation.
 Find out the 50 percentile, 90 percentile, and 99 percentile requirements.
-This helps filter out any outliers in the performance requirements and you can focus your efforts on optimizing for the right values.
+This information helps filter out any outliers in the performance requirements, and you can focus your efforts on optimizing for the right values.

 Application performance requirements checklist

-|Max.
-Transactions per second|
+|Maximum transactions per second|

 |% Read operations|

 |% Write operations|

 Consider scaling these numbers based on expected future growth of your application.
 It's a good idea to plan for growth ahead of time because it could be harder to change the infrastructure for improving performance later.

 If you have an existing application and want to move to premium storage, first build the preceding checklist for the existing application.
 Then, build a prototype of your application on premium storage and design the application based on guidelines described in Optimize application performance.
 The next article describes the tools you can use to gather the performance measurements.